 You’re fundamentally getting two or three crops where you’d previously manage one, all while dodging unpredictable frost dates.

-Drought-resistant plants are slashing water requirements in container gardens by 40% compared to traditional selections, a shift that’s proving essential as municipal water restrictions tighten across urban areas.
+Drought-resistant plants noticeably cut water requirements in container gardens compared to thirstier traditional selections, which matters as municipal water restrictions tighten across many urban areas.

 Ornamental Cabbage Varieties Dominate Container Displays